 Maximizing forage is the critical first nutritional step toward weight gain.
 Grazing on pasture grass, when possible, provides a highly nutritious source of fiber, vitamins and minerals.
 It is considered “nature’s perfect food” for horses as the consistent small amounts of fiber from grazing flows through the gastrointestinal tract as it was perfectly designed to do.
 High-quality hay should be fed free choice for weight gain; both for stalled horses and those on pasture as well.
 The quality of hay is paramount.
 If the first cutting appears very stalky, it will most likely have too much indigestible fiber, and need to be switched to a leafier, higher quality and more digestible second or third cutting.
 Alfalfa can be very useful for weight gain.
 If a horse is maintained on grass hay, try adding alfalfa up to a 50/50 blend of grass to alfalfa.
 Alfalfa cubes or pellets may be soaked and used as well.
 Weighing your hay is important for weight gain.
 A general rule of thumb is to feed 2 percent of the horse’s body weight in hay per day to maintain weight.
 That is 20 pounds for 1,000 pounds of body weight, and many larger breeds weigh more than this.
 Closer to 2-3 percent in quality hay will most likely need to be fed to encourage weight gain.
 Flakes of hay can vary widely in weights, and it is good to know how much the horse is actually receiving each day, even if given free choice, in order to make adjustments.

 To gain weight in a healthy way, high-fiber and/or high-fat options should be implemented before the use of grains.
 Cereal grains, like oats, corn and barley, have a higher calorie content, but they also have very high levels of both starch and omega-6 fatty acids.
 Omega-6 fatty acids are naturally pro-inflammatory.
 Feeding a horse inflammatory feeds actually works against weight gain as the digestive system harbors this inflammation and does not digest and absorb efficiently.
-Conversely, ground flaxseed, which is found in Platinum Performance® GI*, is a high-fat option and an excellent source of omega-3 fatty acids that acts naturally in an anti-inflammatory manner and actually increases feed efficiency.
+Conversely, ground flaxseed, which is found in Platinum Performance® GI*, is a high-fat option and an excellent source of omega-3 fatty acids that support a healthy level of inflammation and support feed efficiency.
 Additionally, a comprehensive supplement like Platinum Performance® GI* provides vitamins, macro and trace minerals and antioxidants to complement the diet and ensure that all necessary nutrient requirements are being met.

 Beet pulp is another great choice for providing horses extra healthy calories needed to gain weight.
 It is considered a “super fiber,” meaning it has a higher calorie content than hay (and some grains) but also has a fiber content similar to a forage, so it passes appropriately through the digestive tract.
 Unmolassed beet pulp is very low in sugar content and can be a good addition to the diet for weight gain.
 Higher fat feed options can also be used to encourage weight gain.
 Rice bran is often used as a higher fat option to help with this.
 Many commercial feeds use a base of shredded beet pulp with rice bran for a high-fat and high-fiber option to help horses gain weight.
 Not just for older horses, some senior feeds can be useful for weight gain.
 Although it varies across brands, senior feeds are typically formulated with high-quality ingredients and are easily digestible.
 Usually, they blend high-fat and high-fiber calorie choices and are processed as a pellet or extruded to increase nutrient digestibility.
 Many senior feeds are considered “complete” feeds; they contain the necessary amounts of fiber, calories, protein and micronutrients to be fed without the addition of forage.
 Also, due to the fact senior horses are more commonly challenged with hyperglycemia and hyperinsulinemia from complications with Cushing’s disease, many senior feeds contain a limited amount of starch and sugar.
 A reputable senior feed may help promote weight gain in mature horses regardless of age.